-The modern Alvin Sherman Library, Research, and Information Technology Center is the main library at NSU and includes multiple service points; high-density, movable shelving; 13 electronic classrooms; 33 group study rooms; 7 conference rooms; a 25-seat teleconference room; the 75-seat, technology-rich Circle of Friends Collaborative Study Room; the Ann Porterfield Digital Media Lab; Makerspace Lab; a café; and the University Archives.
-It is also the host to NSU's 2,800-square-foot Write from the Start Writing and Communication Center.
+Stunningly modern and towering a full five stories, the 325,000-square-foot Alvin Sherman Library, Research, and Information Technology Center is one of the largest library buildings in the state of Florida.
+The Alvin Sherman Library serves as the main library at NSU and includes multiple service points; high-density, movable shelving; over 1,000 user seats; 13 electronic classrooms; 31 group study rooms; 6 conference rooms; a 25-seat teleconference room; the 75-seat, technology-rich Circle of Friends Collaborative Study Room; the Ann Porterfield Digital Media Lab; Makerspace Lab; assistive technology room; a café; and the University Archives.
+It is also the host to NSU's 2,800-square-foot Write from the Start Writing and Communication Center, the Farquhar Honors College, the Alan B. Levan INSU Broward Innovation Center, and the Craig and Barbara Weiner Holocaust Reflection and Resource Center.